A New Way Forward

 July and August are the harvest months, with September and October the months to plant and sew for the following year.
 It is an age old rotation, a rhythm that feels deeply ingrained and familiar.
 New follows old, we begin again.

 It’s easy to forget that the clothes we wear start their lives in very different forms: as cotton buds, wood pulp, wool from a sheep’s back.
-The fibres that we knit and weave go through many processes and transformations before they arrive on our shelves, carefully wrapped and packaged, ready to start a new life in our wardrobes - and it is this (potentially damaging) processing that was the source of much writing and discussion at the fabric fairs this year.
+The fibres that we knit and weave go through many processes and transformations before they arrive on our shelves - and it was this (potentially damaging) processing that was the source of much writing and discussion at the fabric fairs this year.

 Both Future Fabrics in London and Premiere Vision in Paris have their eyes keenly focused on sustainability; the former has had this as their raison d’être since their launch, the latter because it is now not possible to work in the fashion industry and remain unaware of environmental issues.